pdjr-modules/LedManager/README.md

 #### `public void `[`update`](#classLedManager_1ae549d2947bc00d5ebc85ed6e6b34c368)`()`

-Perform a mode transition on all LEDs in the control group at the specified update interval.
+Perform a mode transition on all LEDs in the control group at the interval specified in the constructor.

 This method should be called from the host loop().